 Top social media scams: 9 Facebook scams to avoid

-If you’re one of the 21.3m regular social media users in Australia, you’ll have no doubt come across some social media scams.
+If you're one of the 21.3 million regular social media users in Australia, you've likely encountered some social media scams.
 While some are more obvious than others, social media is the perfect hunting ground for cybercriminals looking for prey.
 In 2022, Australians reported losing $80.2 million to social media scams, which was up 43% on the previous year.

-ASIC is onto it – it’s currently taking down 20 scam investment websites every day – but regardless, Facebook is littered with scams.
+ASIC is actively addressing the issue, currently taking down 20 scam investment websites every day.
+However, Facebook remains littered with scams.

-In fact, 62% of Facebook users say they encounter scams on a weekly basis (that’s the highest of any social media channel) – so it’s wise to be armed with some idea of what to look out for before your next social media scroll.
+In fact, 62% of Facebook users say they encounter scams on a weekly basis (the highest of any social media channel), so it's wise to be aware of what to look out for before your next social media scroll.

 1. Facebook Marketplace scams

-Facebook Marketplace scams are rife, and a common one revolves around the potential buyer not being able to come and view or pick up the item as they are overseas or away from home.
-They say a friend will collect, but they’ll send you the money first.
-So far, so good.
-They then ask if they can pay via PayID, which again is no cause for concern on its own.
-However, they’ll then send you a transaction message, which shows there was a problem crediting your account as you’re not a business user.
+Facebook Marketplace scams are common, often involving a potential buyer claiming they can't view or pick up the item because they are overseas or away from home.
+They say a friend will collect it, but they'll send you the money first.
+They then ask to pay via PayID.
+They send a transaction message showing a problem crediting your account because you're not a business user.
+To upgrade, you need to deposit more money, which goes straight to the fraudster.
+PayID doesn't have personal and business accounts; it's just a way to associate your phone number, email address, or ABN with a bank account for easier payments.

 2. ‘Your account will be suspended’ messages

-An increasingly common one on Facebook, especially for business users, is a message pretending to be from Facebook admins, letting you know your account will be suspended due to copyright infringement or similar, and to keep your account active you need to click a link.
-Rather than clicking the link, click on the profile of the sender to see that, while they may be using the Facebook logo, they certainly are not Facebook.
+An increasingly common scam on Facebook, especially for business users, is a message pretending to be from Facebook admins, warning your account will be suspended due to copyright infringement.
+To keep your account active, you need to click a link.
+Instead, click on the sender's profile to see that they are not Facebook, even if they use the Facebook logo.
 Report and delete.

 3. Fake friend requests

-You will no doubt have received friend requests from people you don’t know.
-If you don’t know them, don’t accept.
-But what about requests from people you do know, and you thought you already had as a Facebook friend?
-This is happening increasingly, and should be reported.
-Criminals clone your friend’s details and create a new account, sending friend requests to their contacts.
-If you accept, not only are you giving them access to your personal information, but increasing the risk of clicking on links they send you.
+You may receive friend requests from unknown people.
+If you don't know them, don't accept.
+Be cautious of requests from people you know but thought you were already friends with.
+Criminals clone your friend's details, create a new account, and send friend requests to their contacts.
+Accepting gives them access to your personal information and increases the risk of clicking on malicious links.

-Another tactic is a message from ‘a friend’ (a.k.a a scammer who’s hacked your friend’s profile) sharing a link to a ‘video of you’.
-OMG!
-THIS IS YOU!
-HAVE YOU SEEN IT YET?!
-No, it’s not you, and no, you should never click on the link.
+Scammers may send a message from a 'friend' sharing a link to a 'video of you'.
+It's not you, and you should never click on the link.

 5. Discount shopping and coupon apps